About the VIP program

 National School Boards AssociationNow in their 21st year, the Magna Awards recognize school districts and their leaders taking bold and innovative steps to improve the lives of their students and their communities.
 An independent panel of school board members, administrators and other educators selected the winners from nearly 250 submissions, and the presentation was made at NSBA's Annual Conference in Nashville on March 21, 2015.
 Read the article in the American School Board Journal.

 Volunteer in Paradise!
-The last chance to join in the 2017-18 school year is in February!We are looking for dedicated, high-quality volunteers seeking meaningful opportunities to make a difference.
+Recruitment for the 2018-19 school year is now under way!We are looking for dedicated, high-quality volunteers seeking meaningful opportunities to make a difference.
 Volunteer tutors are needed in all subject areas in kindergarten through grade 6.
-Opportunities may be available at one or more of the following elementary schools: Arrowhead, Campo Bello, Desert Shadows, Echo Mountain Primary, Hidden Hills, Mercury Mine, or North Ranch.Our volunteers recommend the VIP program to friends and family seeking volunteer opportunities.Our teachers report that the academic achievement of their students increases due to the additional academic intervention provided by our volunteers.Our volunteers will
+Opportunities may be available at one or more of the following elementary schools: Arrowhead, Campo Bello, Desert Cove, Desert Shadows, Echo Mountain Intermediate, Echo Mountain Primary, Hidden Hills, Mercury Mine, or North Ranch.Our volunteers recommend the VIP program to friends and family seeking volunteer opportunities.Our teachers report that the academic achievement of their students increases due to the additional academic intervention provided by our volunteers.Our volunteers will

 - Work one-on-one or with small groups of children with the goal of increasing their achievement